ahamez/protox/README.md

 ## Working With Namespaces

-It is possible to prepend a namespace to all generated modules:
+It's possible to prepend a namespace to all generated modules:

 ```elixir
 defmodule Bar do